JereKuusela/valheim-expand_world/README.md

 - forestTresholdMin (default: `0`): Minimum forest value (if only in forests).
 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - data: ZDO data override.
 For example to create hidden stashes with Spawner Tweaks mod (`object copy` from World Edit Commands).
+- centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint bottom and center point.
+If the object is not found, the blueprint is centered automatically and placed 0.05 meters towards the ground.

 ## Spawns